Ventus-Interactive/MAGE/README.md

   - Plugins are hosted publicly
   - Plugins follow a simple format and are enabled/disabled via a project's config.json

-- Lua Wrappers for module methods (expose functionality to Lua env)
+- Lua Wrappers for module methods (expose functionality to Lua environment)

 ### Native Editor App